-- Colors decides the main highlight color (e.g., for highlighted words in the File tool) - o Files decides how the paths to files are shown - Fonts decides the font family, size, and style of the font for the main interface - Language Direction decides how to display results (especially for the KWIC concordance tool) depending on the language direction.
+- Colors decides the main highlight color (e.g., for highlighted words in the File tool) - Files decides how the paths to files are shown.
+Also, this setting determines which file types are used as defaults in File Open dialogs and file drop options. - o Fonts decides the font family, size, and style of the font for the main interface - Language Direction decides how to display results (especially for the KWIC concordance tool) depending on the language direction.
 For example, choose the default "Left-to-right" option for language such as English.
-Choose the "Right-to-left" option for languages such as Arabic. - Searches lists all wildcard available in the system (note that these cannot be edited) - Statistics decides how values are displayed in the interface - Restore Settings decides if the settings will be automatically saved and restored when AntConc is restarted - o Tags decides how tags are displayed in the interface - o Tool Filters decides if only words in the selected file will be shown or hidden in the respective tools.
+Choose the "Right-to-left" option for languages such as Arabic. - Searches lists all wildcard available in the system (note that these cannot be edited) - o Statistics decides how values are displayed in the interface - Restore Settings decides if the settings will be automatically saved and restored when AntConc is restarted - Tags decides how tags are displayed in the interface - o Tool Filters decides if only words in the selected file will be shown or hidden in the respective tools.
 When the "Hide words in file" option is chosen, the selected file serves as a "stop list".